biolink/biolink-model/docs/affects_response_to.md

----
-parent: Slots
-title: biolink:affects_response_to
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: affects_response_to
+# Type: affects response to

-translator_minimal
-{: .translator_minimal-subset-label }

 holds between two molecular entities where the action or effect of one impacts the susceptibility of a biological entity or system (e.g. an organism, cell, cellular component, macromolecular machine, biological or pathological process) to the other

 URI: [biolink:affects_response_to](https://w3id.org/biolink/vocab/affects_response_to)

 ## Domain and Range